bahaidev/bahai-dev-humor/Top 19 things beginning Bahai developers might say.md

 8. "But aren't we all service providers...?"
 9. "Aren't attributes and values basically the same thing?"
 10. "Are you sure we should be using the `sin()` function?"
-11. Thinks that inherited properties are especially for the eldest son unless `Will()` is defined.
+11. Thinks that inherited properties are by default for the eldest son unless `Will()` is defined.
 12. Thinks closure is something that should come out of an Assembly meeting